 This view displays a list of the individual actions (3rd Party install, scan) performed on specific endpoints.
 This view displays a table with the following details: Hostname, Command Type, Command Description, Resolutions, and Timestamp:

-In case you have dozens, hundreds, or thousands of endpoints registered in the Active Clients view, you can use the Search field to filter the results based on the following criteria: Hostname, Username, IP Address, Version, Operating System, and Current GP.
+In case you have dozens, hundreds, or thousands of endpoints registered in the Device Info view, you can use the Search field to filter the results based on the following criteria: Hostname, Username, IP Address, Version, Operating System, and Current GP.

 The Download CSV functionality allows you to generate and download a CSV report that includes all the information displayed in the Standard view.
 If you want the complete CSV report (Verbose report), use the Download CSV functionality available in the Hardware view.